Arctic explosion continues to batter northern U.S., disrupting travel after Thanksgiving - ExBulletin

 Parts of eastern Kentucky and West Virginia remained under a winter weather warning Sunday morning as scattered snow showers persisted, according to the weather service.
 Charleston and Jackson, Kentucky, were included in these alerts throughout the afternoon, with an additional 1 to 2 inches of snow possible.

-Frost warnings are in effect for about 2 million people through Sunday evening in parts of southeast Georgia and northern Florida, including Lake City and Gainesville, Fla., where overnight lows will plunge into upper 20s and lower 30s.
+Frost warnings, watches and advisories were in effect for more than 4 million people through Sunday evening in southern Georgia and northern Florida.
+In Lake City and Gainesville, Florida, overnight lows will dip into the upper 20s and lower 30s.

+Warnings indicate that a prolonged period of subzero temperatures are likely, watches indicate that such temperatures are possible in the coming days, and frost advisories warn that vegetation could be threatened by cold temperatures.

-Temperatures from the Northern Plains to the Midwest and East Coast will remain 10 to 20 degrees below average Sunday afternoon.
-In the Dakota, highs will reach single digits, while in the Midwest they will remain in the 20s and 30s.
-In the mid-Atlantic and Northeast, highs will range from the 30s to 40s .
+The Arctic blast also lowered temperatures Sunday, from the Northern Plains to the Midwest and East Coast, about 10 degrees below average, excluding wind chill, according to weather service data .
+In Dakota, highs reached the 30s and 40s, while much of the Midwest was in the 30s and 40s.
+Chicago's O'Hare International Airport recorded an unofficial high temperature of 28 degrees on Sunday , according to weather service data.
+In the mid-Atlantic and Northeast, highs reached the 40s.

 Temperatures in the central and eastern United States will generally remain at or below freezing throughout the week.

-Ground crew members clear snow from yard lines at Huntington Bank Field in Cleveland on Nov.
-21. Scott Galvin / Imagn Images
+Members of the grounds crew clear snow from the yard lines at Huntington Bank Field in Cleveland on Nov.
+21.

 Earlier in November, the Transportation Security Administration predicted that Sunday would be one of the three busiest travel days of the year.